PForet/PForet.github.io/_posts/2017-03-25-bayesian-features-machines.md

 test_set, y_test = load_reviews("test")

 {% endhighlight %}
-Feel free to use it, it downloads and unzip the database automatically if needed.
+Feel free to use it, it downloads and unzips the database automatically if needed.
 We will use `Scikit.TfidfVectorizer` to transform our texts into vectors.
-Instead of only counting the words, it will return their frequency and apply some very useful transformations, such as giving more weights to uncommon words.
+Instead of only counting the words, it will return their frequency and apply some very useful transformations, such as giving more weight to uncommon words.
 The vectorizer I used is a slightly modified version of `TfidfVectorizer` which a custom pre-processor and tokenizer (which keeps exclamation marks, useful for sentiment analysis).
 By default, it doesn't only count words but also bi-grams (pairs of consecutive words), as this gives best results at the cost of an increasing features space.
-You can find the code [here](https://github.com/PForet/ML-hack/blob/master/bayesian-features/text_processing.py), and uses it to run your own test:
+You can find the code [here](https://github.com/PForet/ML-hack/blob/master/bayesian-features/text_processing.py), and use it to run your own test:

 {% highlight python %}
 from text_processing import string_to_vec
-# Return a vector that counts the occurrences of each n-gram
+# Returns a vector that counts the occurrences of each n-gram
 my_vectorizer = string_to_vec(train_set, method="Count")
-# Return a vector of the frequency of each n-gram
+# Returns a vector of the frequency of each n-gram
 my_vectorizer = string_to_vec(train_set, method="TF")
 # Same but applies an inverse document frequency transformation
 my_vectorizer = string_to_vec(train_set, method="TFIDF")